Arizona State University (Archeology)

-I have successfully tutored children of all ages, helping them with writing, reading, arithmetic, geography, history, social sciences, science projects, art projects.
-I am very motivational, patient, kind and enthusiastic, and generally even the most stubborn children will come to enjoy doing their homework and school projects and their learning process.
+I have successfully tutored children of all ages, helping them with writing, reading, arithmetic, geography, history, social sciences, science projects, and art projects.
+I am very motivational, patient, kind and enthusiastic.
+Generally even the most stubborn children will come to enjoy doing their homework and school projects and their learning process.

-Special needs children have been my students for years, and have taught the classes for the teachers.
+Special needs children have been my students for years, and I have taught the classes for the teachers.
 I have handled 1:1 students as well as up to 9 children in classroom depending on their behavioral traits.
-I have worked with failure to thrive children as well as physically challenged children.
-This is my heart work; my own brother has been 100 disabled since the Vietnam War, so I have always worked and volunteered with disabled children and adults.
+I have worked with failure-to-thrive children as well as physically/developmentally challenged children.
+This is my heart work; my own brother has been 100% disabled since the Vietnam War, so I have used this to lead me to working with physically/developmentally challenged children and adults.

-In 2003, I started an organization to assist physically challenged quilt artists, teaching them professional development and also helping them to get excellent and very low cost exposure for their work.
+In 2005, I started a non-profit organization to assist physically challenged quilt artists, teaching them professional development and also helping them to get excellent exposure for their work.
 In 2005, I made the organization into a nonprofit with virtually no money or outside help.
-I have continued to run it successfully to the present.
+I have continued to run it successfully through 2015.

 I have been a Navigator for physically challenged adults at a One-Stop Center where people go to get help with job searches, resumes, learning basic computer skills which I taught and other skills needed to get jobs.